krishjainx/CancerDiagnosis-TeachingMaterial/README.md

 3. https://www.nhs.uk/conditions/benign-brain-tumour/
 4. https://www.nhsinform.scot/illnesses-and-conditions/cancer/cancer-types-in-adults/malignant-brain-tumour-cancerous
 5. https://www.cancer.gov/about-cancer/understanding/what-is-cancer

+What is this GitHub repository for?
+- Good for teaching you the basics of using TensorFlow and neural networks
+- Not ideal for using the code as is - must be modified to use in actual application

 Why this is important?
 - About 1 in 8 women (US) will be diagnosed with breast cancer - https://www.breastcancer.org/symptoms/understand_bc/statistics